vsvirus/data_reshaping/README.md

 presenting time variables in pd.Series format, and all the structure as DataFrame.
-(DB only allows by now a first level variable selection, thus, deeper selections are performed in this side) (it reads "choices.txt" as support info)
+(DB only allows by now a first level variable selection, thus, deeper selections are performed in this side) (it reads "choices.txt" as support info) For the variables that are not of 1st level, a selection is done in the Python side, data is transformed in to the dataframes "dat" and "data_fs" (they are identical).
+These, new selections are appended to the dataframe, and in case of being time variant, they are appended as pd.Series for each patient.